a-stanisz/cinephile-diary-api/README.md

 First, clone this repository.

-### 🔍 Application structure
+### 🌳 Application structure

-Movie API service code is located under `./movies-srv` directory.
+The Movie API service code is located under `./movies-srv` directory.

-Auth service code is located under `./auth-srv` directory.
+The Authorization service code is located under `./auth-srv` directory.

-Application uses mongodb as a database service.
+The stack uses mongodb as a database service.

 ### 📝 Prerequisites